akimwong/akimwong/analytics/Methods/Readme.md

 ### 2. Quantitative data analysis (focuses on numerical, objective and repeatable data, and avoids subjectivity) <br/>

 Process model that serves as the base for a data science process.
+Shouldn't be considered  BETTER or WORSE than QUALITATIVE data.
 It has six sequential phases: <br/>

 2.1.
 Business understanding – What does the business need? <br/>